gallaglo/whereami/README.md

 The application includes an intelligent chat interface that can:

 - Answer questions about GCP regions, zones, and cloud services
-- Provide real-time weather information for any location
+- Provide real-time information (weather, events, news) via Google Search
+- Access encyclopedic knowledge about locations and topics via Wikipedia
 - Search the web for current information about cloud infrastructure
 - Give recommendations for cloud deployment strategies
 - Explain GCP services and their availability across regions